CCIP-App/CCIP-iOS/README.md

 ## Pre-Requirements

-* Xcode 14.1 or later to support iOS 16
+* Xcode 15 or later
-* iOS 16 and above
+* iOS 17 and above